AdaCore/training_material/courses/gnatmetric/010_gnatmetric.rst

   + Number of other classes that a given class depends upon
   + Number of other classes that depend on a given class

-+ Package bodies and specs for "classes" are both considered when computing dependencies
++ Package bodies and specs for *classes* are both considered when computing dependencies
-+ Switches can disable individual metrics

 -----------------
 Closing Remarks
 -----------------

 + See the GNAT User's Guide for the meaning of all the switches
 + For GPS, switches specified via the "Metrics" package in the project's GNAT project file
 + Note requirements on input source files